The following educational opportunities are available to all trainees on the unit to supplement your own self-directed study.

 ICCU Multidisciplinary meeting

 On the last Friday of every month we have an ICCU MDT meeting incorporating M&M and various other presentations from 9 until about 11.
 This is followed by an hour of consultant delivered trainee teaching.
-We have altered the rotas to make as many people as possible available, and you should make every effort to attend.
+We have adjusted the rotas to ensure as many trainees as possible are available, and you should make every effort to attend.
 One of the Consultants on ICCU will hold the duty bleep to ensure teaching is uninterrupted.

 Every Trainee on the unit has the opportunity to undertake an audit or quality improvement project; whether you do or not will depend on your motivation and the amount of time you have available.